BRP Andrés Bonifacio (PS-42): History

 The frigate was formally received by the Philippine Navy on July 21, 2016, and commissioned to service on the same day at the USCG base at Alameda, California.
 She arrived in Manila on December 9, 2016 after port visit in Guam on December 5, 2016.

+The ship was re-designated with a new hull number, PS-42, as of March 2026.

 Notable operational deployments

 In April 2019, the BRP Andres Bonifacio had an unplanned encounter at sea with the frigate Wu Chang (FFG-1205) of the Taiwanese Navy near the Mavulis Island in Batanes.
 The two ships implemented the Naval Code for Unplanned Encounters at Sea (CUES) during the encounter.
 The Wu Chang was monitoring the activity at Mavulis while the BRP Bonifacio was on its way to South Korea.